abhishekbalam-xyz/thoughts/_posts/2018-03-04-fear-of-wrong-vs-appreciation-of-goodness.md

 ### Feelings of guilt

-One can easily escape from public scrutiny of their actions, but one cant escape from their conscience.
+One can easily escape from public scrutiny of their actions, but one can't escape from their conscience.
 This leads to feelings of guilt and shame.
 These emotions affect the quality of life and make it tough to enjoy living.
 There are many cases when people have gone into depression due to this.
 The worst thing is that it's not their fault completely.
-Its the fear of the whip.
+It's the fear of the whip.

 ### Fear of being exposed

 Then there is the fear of being exposed, so people spend so much time and energy to live up to it, that they often miss actually doing things which satify them.
 The newly coined term, **Quarter Life Crisis**, is when youngsters in their mid twenties are dissatisfied at their life and it stresses them that they wasted time on things which don't mean anything to them.
 This loss of direction is very disorienting.

 ### Intolerance

 The worst is that this behaviour starts to develop intolerence in society.
 The less popular opinons are supressed by the ones held by the majority.
 This is when `Political Correctness` a directive which was intended to protect the underprivalaged from the bullying of the majority becomes a tool to force people to conform to a particular worldview.

-This is very toxic for a society as when people are not allowed to have opinions other than that of the majority.
+This is very toxic for a society as people are not allowed to have opinions other than that of the majority.
 Having multiple worldviews makes the probability of growth higher, as proven in history.
 The ability of constantly questioning the factual and moral correctness of our beliefs is the cornerstone of growth and harmony.

 ### No justice